How to identify energy-intensive software using Windows Task Manager?

 • Click the End Task at the bottom of the window.

-• Confirm the removal of the process in the pop-up window.
+• Confirm the deletion of the process in the pop-up window.

-• Observe the power consumption after ending the process.
+• Observe the energy consumption after ending the process.

 • Check if the problem is resolved.

-• If the problem persists, it may be caused by another process or a hardware problem.
+• If the problem persists, it may be caused by another process or by a hardware problem.

 Alternatives to limit energy consumption